haroldpop/EEG-Project/README.md

 To be clearer in our advancement, we decided to split the update part between each member

 #### a) Pyae
+On data preprocesssing and working on github lstm code. also reviewing paper A LSTM based deep learning network for recognizing emotions using wireless brainwave driven system

 #### b) Anupam
 I am still worrking on data preprocesing as my training data and testing datasets didn't match with the paper i am working on.
 I have already divided my datasets for left,right, and with all electrodes which is needed for different cases. i am also dividing my data to 9s windows or 9 step for the data processing.
 As for lstm, i am working with  github file of eeg of the professor github file to change and work with my model.